5 Things To Do In The Lake Bohinj Region

 But the schedule makes it challenging, and I didn’t want to be stuck there for an hour plus waiting for one public bus.

 Instead, I rented a kayak at Ribcev Laz and paddled over there.
 Gravelly banks border lake Bohinj, and there are plenty of nooks and small bays where you can dock your kayak or SUP.
 I docked mine next to the pier and took some photos and a swim before setting off again.

 Also south of the lake, Mount Vogel is a ski resort in winter and a popular hiking destination in the summer months.
 One of its biggest selling points is the view down to Lake Bohinj as you rode the car lift that would take you up to 1,353 m above sea level.

 If you are not a keen hiker, you can stroll around the ski center level, where you can admire the alpine sceneries or try zip lining.
-There are also herds of mountain goats roaming the ground during my visit in August, who barged around the place looking for grass to eat.
+During my visit in August, there were also herds of mountain goats roaming the ground, who barged around the place looking for grass to eat.

 A waterfall northeast of Lake Bohinj, Savica Slap is famous for its A-shaped double waterfall resulting from a fault line.

-A well-developed tourist attraction, there are a paved set of stairs that lead to the waterfall.
+A well-developed tourist attraction has a paved set of stairs leading to the waterfall.
 However, be warned that it’s pretty long, and there isn’t a lot of space at the end for everyone to get a good photo at once.
 Despite that, the Savica Slap is a beautiful waterfall that hangs on the limestone cliff.
 And with the vibrant water and curious shape, it is the most visited attraction.
 Not to mention, it involves the least amount of exercise.